 Quote, all I can do is help individuals, and I want to start with helping you, he said.

-And that's when Mateen indicated that he had bombs in some vehicles outside, and this claim was later determined to be false.
+And that's when Mateen indicated that he had bombs in some vehicles outside.

-I'm gonna ignite it if they try to do anything stupid, they can take out a whole city block almost.
+If they try to do anything stupid, they can take out a whole city block almost.

-And then he likened himself to other terrorists, you know, talked about the Sarna brothers in the Boston bombing case.
+You know, talked about the Sarnav brothers in the Boston bombing case.

-Uh then he talked about others.
+Then he talked about others.

-So do you get what he's saying?
+So you get what he's saying?

-Call me Mujahadeen.
+Call me Mujahideen.

 Call me the soldier of God, he said.

-He said, My name is the Islamic soldier.
+He said, my name is the Islamic Soldier.

-So, what part of this do we need to really dig down deep to figure out the motivation?
+So what part of this do we need to really dig down deep to figure out the motivation?

-Then of course, we had what happened last Saturday in New York and a series of events happening around the country in New York and New Jersey, and we all we had learned that the wife of Ahmed Khan Rahami had gone to the UAE.
+Then, of course, we had what happened last Saturday in New York and a series of events happening around the country in New York and New Jersey.

-She arrived at JFK Airport, is going to be questioned by authorities if she hasn't been already.
+She arrived at JFK airport, is going to be questioned by authorities if she hasn't been already.

-But the question is, this is not brain surgery.
+But the question is: this is not brain surgery.

-This is pretty simple basic stuff.
+This is pretty simple, basic stuff.

-I guess we call that black ops.
+I guess we call that Black Ops.

 Welcome both of you back to the program.

-Uh Richard Look, I'm not I'm not in law enforcement.
+You know, Rich, look, I'm not in law enforcement.

-I'm not an FBI agent, I'm not a covert operative for the CIA.
+I'm not a covert operative for the CIA.

-I I don't have law enforcement training.
+I don't have law enforcement training.

 But if I'm Loretta Lynch and I hear all that I said and all that we played, I'm not having a hard time identifying radical Islam as the motivation.

-No, there's there's no issue there.
+No, there's no issue there.

-And you know what we've seen for the past several years are the facts are being systematically excluded.
+And, you know, what we've seen for the past several years are the facts are being systematically excluded.

-Let me ask you does the Muslim Brotherhood have more influence in the United States and our government than anybody has any idea about?
+Let me ask you, does the Muslim Brotherhood have more influence in the United States and our government than anybody has any idea about?

 Because we keep hearing incidents.